 So for all attributes, discrete and numeric, and for a numeric attribute for all split positions, we calculate the impurity and choose the one that has the minimum entropy, for example, as measured by equation 9.8.
 Then tree construction continues recursively and in parallel for all the branches that are not pure, until all are pure.
-This is the basis of the Classification and Regression Trees (CART) algorithm (Breiman et al. 1984), ID3 algorithm (Ouinlan 1986), and its extension C4.5 (Ouinlan 1993).
+This is the basis of the classification and regression tree (CART) algorithm (Breiman et al. 1984), ID3 algorithm (Quinlan 1986), and its extension C4.5 (Quinlan 1993).
 The pseudocode of the algorithm is given in figure 9.3.